 BCPL (forerunner to C) | 1967 |

 C is an imperative language designed to compile relatively straightforwardly, which provides low-level memory access.
-With the gradual increase in the program's popularity, the language and its compiler have become available on a wide range of platforms, from embedded microcontrollers to supercomputers.
+With the gradual increase in the program's popularity, the language and its compiler have become available on many platforms, from embedded microcontrollers to supercomputers.

 With the introduction of the K&R C language (a new edition of C published in 1978 by Brian Kernighan and Denis Ritchie), several features have been included in the C language.